Understand the psychology behind the financial decisions you and others are making

 - Gain an understanding of the major behavioral biases and see their impact on financial behavior, decision making and performance

 - Learn how to apply behavioral finance tools to investment and financial decisions

 - Learn how the biases can be used to develop trading strategies that beat the market

-- Understand how bank managers, corporate and private customers, and institutions think
+- Understand how bank managers, corporate and private customers, as well as institutions think

 - Develop a framework that leads managerial decisions both at the individual and team level, resulting in a high performance team

 - Major behavioral biases and their impact on financial behavior, decision making and performance